zerkalica/MillwrightMenuBundle/Resources/doc/index.md

 Each menu item has setters/getters, and can be configured from array:

-Menu item options:
+### Menu item options

-    <key>  - by default used as name, role and label
+1. <key>  - by default used as name, role and label
-    domain - translation domain for label translation, if not set, no label translation will be set translateParams - translation params
+2. domain - translation domain for label translation, if not set, no label translation will be set
+3. translateParams - translation params
-    label  - label text or translation string template route  - route name for uri generation, if no uri setted manually routeParams - route params
+4. label  - label text or translation string template
+5. route  - route name for uri generation, if no uri setted manually
+6. routeParams - route params
-    absolute    - true, for absolute url generation from route uri    - if set, route parameter will be ignored name   - name of menu item
+7. absolute    - true, for absolute url generation from route
+8. uri    - if set, route parameter will be ignored
+9. name   - name of menu item
-    role   - access role for menu item submenu - sub menu
+10. role   - access role for menu item
+11. submenu - sub menu

-Root menu options:
+### Root menu options

-    domain - default translation domain for child items role   - default role for child items submenu - menu items
+1. domain - default translation domain for child items
+2. role   - default role for child items
+3. submenu - menu items

 Creating a menu from configuration